 The most commonly used liposuction technique, tumescent liposuction begins with an injection of a sterile solution into the fatty tissue to be removed.
 This solution helps break down fat tissue, constricts blood flow to the area, and includes lidocaine, a numbing compound.
-Then the incision is made and the cannula inserted to remove excess fat.
+Then the incision is made and the cannula is inserted to remove excess fat.

 In some cases, Dr. Rosenberg may opt to use ultrasound-assisted liposuction instead of or in addition to tumescent liposuction.
-This technique is similar to tumescent liposuction although it also includes the use of a specially designed metal rod that emits ultrasound waves to liquify fat cells and make it easier for Dr. Rosenberg to remove large amounts of fat in a treatment area.
+This technique is similar to tumescent liposuction although it also includes the use of a specially designed metal rod that emits ultrasound waves to liquefy fat cells and make it easier for Dr. Rosenberg to remove large amounts of fat in a treatment area.

 Related post: How Does Liposuction Work?

-Men and women who are generally healthy, without a life-threatening illness or a medical condition that could impair healing, are good candidates for liposuction.
+Men and women who are generally healthy, without a life-threatening illness or a medical condition that could impair healing, are usually good candidates for liposuction.
 In addition, you should be a non-smoker and within 30% of your ideal, healthy weight.
 Finally, the best candidates have good muscle tone and firm, elastic skin.

-The only way to know for sure if you qualify for liposuction is to schedule a consultation with board-certified plastic surgeon Dr. Rosenberg.
+The only way to know for sure if you qualify for liposuction is to schedule a consultation with board-certified plastic surgeon Dr. Lawrence Rosenberg.
 During your consultation, Dr. Rosenberg will work to understand your concerns and goals, determine your candidacy for liposuction, and develop a personalized treatment plan that works for you.